jackwesterkey/An-npcs-adventure-JS/readme.md

 I also added bullets, but I commented them out in the code.
 Just remove the comments, and it will be usable.

 And where i got the font https://www.dafont.com/old-london.font

+update:
+remove //  "electron": ">=39.8.1" if it does not work and // edit it out and use   "electron": "^23.2.1", that does work and has been tested